Football clubs

 1904 - 1905

-Normanhurst Rovers are recorded to have spent one season competing for the Hillier Cup
+Normanhurst Rovers are recorded as having spent a single season competing for the Hillier Cup.

 1900 - 1903